Improve The Online Content Marketing of Your Website

 Tweak your content as you measure visitor reaction to increase “stickiness.”

-Treat Every Page like a Landing Page
+Successful Content Marketing Treats Every Page like a Landing Page

 Each and every page must have clear navigation.
-It is up to you to steer your visitors in the right direction to find the content best suited to their concerns and to make that transition easy.
+It is up to you to steer your visitors in the right direction to find the quality content best suited to their concerns and to make that transition easy.
 Every page must carry a clear indication of what you are about: what you sell, what your expertise is, how to contact you, and more.

 Intelligently using internal links can gently guide your visitors from one page to another in a sequence that leads them closer to converting.
 Don’t forget to make it easy to go back as well as forward.